aka0909/Swift/README.md

    This web application is my submission for the month long challenge to build a video-calling app in **Engage'21, a mentorship program conducted by Microsoft.**

+## How to run this project locally
+- Clone the given repository into your device
+- Run the command `npm install` in your terminal in the root directory of the project to install the various dependencies
+- Now run `npm i -g peer` to globally install peer dependency
+- Install nodemon as a dev dependency by running `npm install --save-dev nodemon` in your terminal
+- Now run `nodemon server.js` in the terminal
+- Open another terminal and start the peer server by running `peerjs --port 3001`in the terminal
+- The app is now up and running on port 3000!

 ## App Features
    - The uuid library generates unique URLs for every room
    - Real-time chatting feature